rajeshvkothari/oom/Internal/Int_Honolulu.md

   }
   ```

-  Note: Use a similar pattern for firewall, nonrtric, qp, qp-driver, ts model(means change only csar name).
+  Note: Use a similar pattern for firewall, nonrtric, qp, qp-driver, ts models(means change only csar name).

   For the ric model, make the following changes: